theall38103/DWF-Database-Artifacts/JSON-file-format.md

       "DESCRIPTION": "String description of issue",
       "SOURCES": [
         {
-          "NAME": "name of source (can be URL)", "URL": ["one or more urls to this source"], "IMPORTTIME": "DATE-TIMESTAMP",
-          "LOCALNAME": "local filename/dir",
+          "URL": ["one or more urls to this source"], "LOCALNAME": "local filename/dir",
         }
       ]